Tuesday, 31 January 2012

 Soon it was time to bring in the New Year; we briefly switched on BBC1 so that we could hear the countdown.
 I felt very moved as we all wished each other a Happy New Year, there is something very symbolic for me about the start of a new year, it gives me a feeling of hope.
 Before we switched off the television we watched the Edinburgh fireworks display and then the very lavish London fireworks display; it was really amazing, perhaps in honour of the Olympics this summer?
 It was great to spend the New Year with such good friends.

 This morning David and I got up nice and early because he is going on his school ski trip to Italy, leaving from the school at 9.30 a.m.
 He was very excited and had packed his case very well, it only needed minor adjustments and was well within the weight requirement.
-When I got back from dropping him off I dived into bed like one of those penguins on Frozen Planet diving onto the ice!
+When I got back from dropping him off I dived into bed like one of those penguins on Frozen Planet diving from the ocean onto the ice!
 In the afternoon James and I went out for a walk round the Heritage Park and this evening we had our traditional New Year family fondue!
 This was a great idea of James' - when we spend New Year in France we always book a restaurant for our last night, which is usually either the 1st or 2nd of January, and have a fondue and a pierre chaude which we all love.
 So James decided that we would have a fondue at home instead, and it was delicious!
 Then Jamie and Ally decided to make a chocolate fondue for dessert which was also delicious, and we watched the first episode of the new series of Sherlock Holmes starring Benedict Cumberbatch and Martin Freeman which was excellent!
 I think that the last 24 hours has been a wonderful start to the New Year!